executablebooks/markdown-it-py/tests/test_port/fixtures/fatal.md

 .

-Should not throw exception on broken utf-16 surrogates sequence in URL [mailformed URI] .
+Should not throw exception on broken utf-16 surrogates sequence in URL [malformed URI] .
 [foo](&#xD800;)
 .